microchip-pic-avr-examples/pic24-dspic33-freertos-demo/README.md

 ## Summary

 This repository contains the freeRTOS demos for Microchip device families like dsPIC33A, dsPIC33C, dsPIC33E, dsPIC33F and PIC24.
-For the demo applications, MPLAB X ,XC16 or XC-DSC are the preferred IDE and compiler respectively with which to build the FreeRTOS demos.
+For the demo applications, MPLAB X and XC-DSC/XC16 are the preferred IDE and compiler respectively with which to build the FreeRTOS demos.
 The board to be used to run the demo is Explorer 16/32 (Explore 16/32 is backward compatible with Explorer 16).
 The version of freeRTOS used in this demo is : freeRTOS v10.5.1